seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Rhisglcen.md

 **Parhad:** Canolbwyntio, hyd at 1 awr

+### Cyfieithiad Awtomatig

+Rydych chi'n cyffwrdd â chreadur parod.
+Hyd nes y daw'r swyn i ben, mae gan groen y targed olwg garw, tebyg i risgl, ac ni all AC y targed fod yn llai na 16, waeth pa fath o arfwisg y mae'n ei wisgo.

-You touch a willing creature.
+>  You touch a willing creature.
 Until the spell ends, the target's skin has a rough, bark-like appearance, and the target's AC can't be less than 16, regardless of what kind of armor it is wearing.